gchq/annchor/doc/user_guide.rst

 since we don't want to be waiting forever to run these tests!

 Let's try the full UCI digits data set, 5620 8x8 images (https://archive.ics.uci.edu/ml/datasets/optical+recognition+of+handwritten+digits).
-This could take some time to run (15 minutes on our machine!).

 .. code:: python3